 · Allows file sharing among colleagues.

-· It can be quite expensive to set up the infrastructure.
+· It can be quite expensive to set up the infrastructure unless you are using Managed IT services.

 · Susceptible to cyberattacks due to multiple users accessing the backup files in the target location.